iotaledger/iota.js/README.md

 1. Fork the repo with <kbd>Fork</kbd> button at top right corner.
 2. Clone your fork locally and `cd` in it.
-3. Bootstrap your environement with:
+3. Bootstrap your environment with:

 ```
 npm run init